-This behaviour policy will be reviewed by the headteacher and full Governing Body every three years.
+This behaviour policy will be reviewed by the Headteacher and Full Governing Body every three years.
 At each review, the policy will be approved by the headteacher.

-The written statement of behaviour principles (appendix 1) will be reviewed and approved by the full Governing Body every three years.
+The written statement of behaviour principles (appendix 1) will be reviewed and approved by the full Governing Body annually.